-Students who present a case of mitigating circumstances and have an ongoing disability or illness which will require support throughout their studies should be referred to the Registrar.
-They, together with the relevant Programme Leader (or designated member of academic staff), will ensure the development of a Learning Agreement.
-If the student does not wish to have a Learning Agreement they will be asked to sign a form indicating that they do not need reasonable adjustment and that as a consequence they will not be able to present any further cases for mitigation on the same grounds as their original request.
+Students who present a case of extenuating circumstances and have an ongoing disability or illness which will require support throughout their studies should be referred to the Academy Manager.
+They, together with the relevant Programme Leader (or designated member of academic staff), will complete a Learning Agreement.
+If the student does not wish to have a Learning Agreement, they will be asked to sign a form indicating that they do not need reasonable adjustment and that as a consequence they will not be able to present any further cases for mitigation on the same grounds as their original request.